usama21998/Angular19SampleProject/README.md

 ## Run Locally

-To start a locally, get a clone first, then:
+To start locally, get a clone first, then:

 ```bash
 npm install --force